Universities and colleges traditionally have made room in some of their classes for learners who are not enrolled in the schools.

 In partnership with edX, Brown University has created BrownX, the hub for its free online courses.

-The current BrownX catalog has a handful of courses, covering topics in engineering and medicine.
+The current BrownX catalog has a handful of courses, covering topics in engineering, ethics, literature and medicine.

 2. Columbia University